 While kids might not love sugar-free candy, it’s better than no candy!
 Sugar free hard candies and gum are much better than regular candies.
 They can even help stimulate your kid’s saliva glands, helping to fight off cavities.

 Healthier doesn’t mean yuckier.
 Try hiding little baggies of trail mix or some KIND bars for the hunt!
 Those treats are just as delicious – and much better for your child’s teeth – than regular Easter candy.

 Toys or Prizes

 When I was younger, my parents would put small prizes or money in some of the Easter eggs instead of candy.
-The real winner of the hunt wasn’t who had gathered the most eggs, but who had found the egg with the $20!
+The real winner of the hunt wasn’t who had gathered the most eggs, but who had found the egg with $20 inside!
 This Easter, consider hiding small prizes in your eggs instead of candy.

 We hope this guide has been helpful to you – and that it saves you a few toothaches.

 Does your family have any special Easter-egg-hunt traditions?
 We’d love to hear your story in the comments!